tim-one/tinyrand/README.md

 t.shuffle(tiebreaker)
 ```

 Speed isn't important here.
-Code simplicity, portability, and reproducibilty are.
+Code simplicity, portability, and reproducibilty
+are.
 Quality of results isn't especially important either.
-If all permutations of
+If all
-lists of length <= 10 are about equally likely, "good enough".
+permutations of lists of length <= 10 are about equally likely, "good enough".

+## Versions

+In general, the more bits in the state, the higher quality the results.

+- 0: 16-bit state, and no int larger than a 32-bit unsigned int is created.
+All implementations must support version 0.

+- 1: 26-bit state, and no int larger than a 52-bit unsigned int is created.
+This is for languages that use IEEE-754 "double precision" floats as their
+native "number" type, where unsgined ints through 53 bits can be represented
+exactly,

 ## Python docs